Vince Cable: Expenses

-A Twickenham resident, Cable commuted by train into Central London daily and so claimed the "London Supplement" instead of the Additional Costs Allowance.
+Cable largely escaped criticism during the Daily Telegraph exposure of MPs 'expenses and was satirically described as 'St. Vince': "he claimed next to nothing, bought no flats, stole none of your money (and got it dead right on the economy).
+If only we could have St Vince".
+When overall MP allowances are ranked, Cable came in 568th for 2007–08 (out of 645 MPs).
+The Daily Telegraph also noted that he did not take a recent 2.33% salary rise.

+As a Twickenham resident, Cable did not claim for a second home but commuted daily by train.
 However, The Daily Telegraph reported in May 2009 that he had been unaware that he was entitled to the London Supplement and so in 2004 wrote to the Fees Office to ask if he could receive retrospective payments for 2002–03 and 2003–04.
 The Fees Office refused the request, informing Cable that these accounts were already closed.

-When overall MP allowances are ranked, Cable came in 568th for 2007–08 (out of 645 MPs).
-The Daily Telegraph also noted that he did not take a recent 2.33% salary rise.

 Deputy Leadership of the Liberal Democrats (2006–2010)

 Cable won plaudits for his repeated warnings and campaigns on the high level of personal debt in Britain.
 His was a significant voice of criticism during the Northern Rock crisis, calling for the nationalisation of the bank, capitalising on the claimed indecisiveness of both the Labour Government and Conservative Opposition on the issue.

 In May 2010, Cable declared his resignation as Deputy Leader to dedicate more time to his Cabinet role as Business Secretary.
 His responsibilities and authority were somewhat reduced when it was revealed in December 2010 that he had boasted to Daily Telegraph reporters posing as constituents of his "nuclear option" to bring the government down by his resignation.
 Still worse, he claimed to the reporters that he had "declared war" on Rupert Murdoch of News Corporation despite having the responsibility to impartially arbitrate on the News Corporation bid to acquire the remaining 60.9% of BSkyB it did not already own.
 Amid cries for his resignation or sacking, all his responsibilities concerning the bid were removed.
 Cable did not resign.